-Today's UV index in Odda, Norway will be up to 4.9, indicating a moderate level of sun exposure for the average person.
+Today's UV index in Odda, Norway will be up to 6, indicating a high level of sun exposure for the average person.
 Check our tips for today to make sure you're safe in the sun.

 The UV index in Odda, Norway, is generally low throughout the year, often ranging from 0 to 3.
 It peaks slightly during the summer months but remains relatively mild compared to sunnier locations.